Welcome to “Creative Sky Music School,” my little home on the internet for piano lessons 🙂 (AND MORE!)

 For instance, did you try piano lessons, find them too difficult, and give up, assuming you’re ‘not good at piano?”
 NONSENSE.
 You are just perhaps not a linear ‘left-brained’ thinker, who can handle learning big-picture concepts in a VERY slow systematic way over 10+ years.

-I LOVE teaching fast minds, impatient people, people with bizarre learning styles, even short-attention spans, know-it-alls, bossy people, opinionated people, people who ‘know themselves,’ people who get frustrated, bored, annoyed at / by rules, the list goes on.
+I LOVE teaching all types of people: from those who like to take things slow and steady, to those with fast minds, impatient people, or people with bizarre learning styles, even short-attention spans, know-it-alls, opinionated people, people who ‘know themselves,’ people who get frustrated, bored, annoyed at / by rules, the list goes on.
+I don’t even mind teaching people who struggle with finding the motivation to practice.
+The variety and one-on-one attention to YOU is what excites me most, and I love unlocking the best possible method for each and every one of my students.

 Over the past decade, I have evolved a teaching method that is incredibly personalized and trial-by-error oriented.
 When teaching privately, I’m able to tailor my knowledge to each student – and it’s my favorite thing in the world to provide a 100% encouraging, enthusiastic, adaptable, flexible teaching style to your dream of learning to play piano (or write songs, or sing and play chord based pop songs, or try ukulele one week, or pick my brain about the indie music path, how to release music online, etc)